Quebec brings in 9/11 expert to help sift through train crash debris

 A Quebec union representative was not immediately available for comment.

-The disaster in Lac-Megantic has cut off local firms that use the railroad to ship their products to customers, including exports to Maine, just 18 miles (29 km) away.
+The disaster in Lac-Megantic has cut off local firms that use the railroad to ship their products to customers, including exports to Maine, just 18 miles away.

 (Reporting by Phil Wahba in Lac-Megantic and Julie Gordon in Toronto; Writing by David Ljunggren; Editing by Vicki Allen and Lisa Shumaker)